 Ethics answers the questions of morality.
 It refers to the well-known standards of what is right and wrong, just or unjust, in terms of rights and fairness.

 The goal of the Ethics advisory Committee is to be a presence to hear and acknowledge concerns among NHF membership.
 The committee does not wish to become involved in the details of each issue, but instead, to identify trends and patterns.
 The committee may give gentle guidance concerning what would be appropriate approaches to questionable situations and what could be done, but in a general and nondirective manner.

-If you submit a question, your name will not be included and any identifying information will not be included.
-Submissions are kept general in order to maintain confidentiality and for teaching purposes.
+- If you submit a question, your name will not be included and any identifying information will be omitted.

-Before submitting your issue to the committee, you may consider visiting one or more of the following Web sites for guidance in formulating your ethics question:
+In commenting on submissions, the committee refers to the these key ethical concepts.
+Before submitting your issue to the committee, you may consider reviewing these key concepts, or consider visiting one or more of the following web sites: